-Leigh Marshall, brought in by Athletic Director Scott Cathcart to rebuild Palomar's women's basketball program from what virtually was ground zero, has since guided the Comets to three Pacific Coast Athletic Conference Championships, two Sweet 16 appearances, and two Elite 8 appearances, including a 2017 semifinal appearance, in the state playoffs
+Leigh Marshall, brought in by Athletic Director Scott Cathcart to rebuild Palomar's women's basketball program from what virtually was ground zero, has since guided the Comets to three Pacific Coast Athletic Conference and PCAC North Division championships, three Sweet 16 appearances, and two Elite 8 appearances, including a 2017 semifinal appearance, in the state community college playoffs

 Marshall was hired as Palomar's 11th head coach on Sept.
 14, 2010, four weeks into the college's fall semester.